brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ```
 ![Function](../img/function2.jpg)

-Now lets test the function by passing in a search document.
+Now, let's test the function by passing in a search document.
 Click the console tab at the bottom left.
 At the bottom of the console after the comment section is a method called export.
 Cut and paste the following export function below that passes in a search document.
 ```js
 exports({"customer.email": "div@me.it"})
 ```